15 and a half Consort Road

 The small and discreet mass of the building front very much belying the size of the light and airy space of the house behind.

-The outside of the building is almost entirely clad in fire proofed phenolic plywood, it acts as a rain screen and is designed to be changeable should its lifespan be unsatisfactory.
+The outside of the building is almost entirely clad in fire proofed phenolic plywood, it acts as a rain screen and is designed to be changeable as the woes of time demand.

 Where the angled vertical wall of the studio to the left meets the angled sloping wall of the mezzanine this compound joint allowed us the chance to create a twisting wall to reflect the taught cloth of a yacht’s sail.